uu-python/day1-basics/exercises.md

 Have a look at the slide *The lifecycle of the status of your files* and create scenarios where you go from **Untracked**->**Staged**->**Unmodified**->**Untracked** and **Untracked**->**Staged**->**Unmodified**->**Modified**->**Staged**->**Unmodified**.
 Use the command ```git status``` in between the steps to monitor how the status of your file is changing.

 #### g.
 Exercise remotes
-- Create a github project.
+- Create a github repository.
-- Add the url of the project as a remote called `my_repository`.
+- Add the url of the repository as a remote called `my_repository`.
 - Push your changes to github: `git push my_repository master`
 - Check on github that you have indeed pushed your changes.
 - Now add https://github.com/uu-python/participants.git as a new remote called `parent` and fetch any changes from it.